Bedrock-OSS/bedrock-wiki/docs/visuals/math-based-animations.md

     - intermediate
 ---

 Math animations are a powerful alternative to keyframe animations.
 Generally speaking, `math-based animations` is the concept of using Molang expressions to animate entity geometry.
-All vanilla animations are math-based:

-Here is an example:
+All vanilla animations are math-based, here is an example:

 <CodeHeader></CodeHeader>